oracle-livelabs/converged/microservices-with-converged-db/setup/setup-graalvm-workshop.md

     ```

-2. We use GraalVM 21.0.5 in this workshop which can be installed by running the following
+2. We use GraalVM version 21.0.3-graal in this workshop which can be installed by running the following

     ```
     <copy>
-    sdk install java 21.0.5-graal
+    sdk install java 21.0.3-graal
-    sdk use java 21.0.5-graal
+    sdk use java 21.0.3-graal
     sdk current
     </copy>
     ```